codeconsortium/CCDNComponentDashboardBundle/README.md

 ## Notes:

-This bundle is for the symfony framework and requires Symfony 2.1.x and PHP 5.4
+This bundle is for the symfony framework and requires Symfony ~2.4 and PHP 5.4

-This project uses Doctrine 2.1.x and so does not require any specific database.

 This file is part of the CCDNComponent bundles(s)

 &copy; CCDN &copy; [CodeConsortium](http://www.codeconsortium.com/)